aiddata/geo-datasets/docs/dataset-guide/index.md

 !!! info

     This guide is written with a general audience in mind, including folks who are new to data pipelines or programming in Python.
+    If you already have experience writing Python, you may want to skip to the [overview of the Dataset class](/geo-datasets/dataset-guide/dataset-class/).

 GeoQuery is, to end users, a website that allows them to download prepared geospatial data.
-On the backend side, our job is to make sure this data is available (and current).
+On the backend side, our job is to make this data is available (and, keep it up-to-date).
-We collect data from various sources, converting it to a standard format, and ingest it into the system that runs the website.
+We collect data from various sources, convert it to a standard format, and ingest it into the system that runs the GeoQuery website.

 # Overview